Voice-enabling Your App and Content

 Integrating Media Session allows customers to say commands such as "Play," "Pause," "Rewind," etc, during media playback.
 These commands work in both near field and far field devices.
 Media Session won't let users perform the more advanced voice controls described in the Video Skill API, where you can launch apps, search for content, and more through voice.
 Media Session integration just voice-enables the playback controls.

 If you've already implemented Media Session in your app (most developers have), there's little to no extra work to voice-enable Media Session.
 You just add a special Alexa permission to your app manifest.
-Full details are available here: Optimization to Enable Voice Interactivity with Media Playback through Media Session.
+Full details are available here: Implement Voice-enabled Transport Controls with the Android Media Session API.